 Dried figs can be added to soup, stews and to enrich poultry, venison, lamb meat.

 Dry figs are excellent additions to breakfast cereal, muffins, cakes, sandwiches, pies, and cheesecakes.

 Enjoy marinated figs with raspberry sauce.

-Fig leaves and un-ripe fruits produce white latex, which when come in contact with body parts can penetrate skin causing burning discomfort.
-Fig latex contains several compounds like furocoumarins, 5-methoxypsoralen (5-MOP)...etc, which can elicit cell-mediated allergic-reactions.
+Fig leaves and unripe fruits produce white latex, which when coming in contact with body parts can penetrate skin causing burning discomfort.
+Fig latex contains several compounds like furocoumarins, 5-methoxypsoralen (5-MOP)...etc, which can elicit cell-mediated allergic reactions.
 If left untreated, it might lead to severe allergic eruptions on the exposed parts.

-In some sensitive people, eating fig fruit may also elicit allergic reactions ranging from vomiting, diarrhea, and itching of skin and mucus membranes.
-It is therefore, people with history of allergy to figs may be advised to avoid eating them.
+In some sensitive people, eating fig fruit may also elicit allergic reactions ranging from vomiting, diarrhea, and itching of skin and mucosa.
+Therefore, individuals with a history of allergy to figs may be advised to avoid eating them.
 (Medical disclaimer).

 <<-Back to Fruit nutrition from Fig fruit.
 Please visit here for impressive list of all variety of fruits with complete illustrations of their nutrition facts and health benefits.

 Visit here for very informative pages on:-

 2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.